Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 The Surrey Housing Market

 Living in Surrey allows you to rent or buy a home near the beach, in urban centres, close to parks, or on quiet farms.
-The city is made up of these town centres:
+The city comprises six key neighbourhoods.
+Learn more in our guide, Renting in Surrey, BC, Canada: Best Neighbourhoods for Newcomers.

 Is Housing Expensive in Surrey, British Columbia?